ishehadeh/smp/report/progress.typ

 == Project Goals

+This project is designed to be finished in two semesters.
+By the end of the second semester, Howlite will be capable of self-hosting (i.e. writing a Howlite compiler in Howlite).
+Although, we have no intention of writing the full compiler.

+Ideally, all the features outlined below will be implemented.
+But, some may be dropped in order to prioritize creating a _complete_ language.
+For example, right now the language is missing several operators and integer types are only unsigned.
+While this hasn't caused in issue at this stage of development, these features will take priority next semester.

 = Language Design

 Before describing the language, consider this example of a non-recursive fuction to get the `n`#super[th] number in the